alanshaw/grunt-markdown-pdf/README.md

 ```

 #### Custom PDF name
-This example, adds a `filename` parameter to generate a custom PDF filename.
+This example adds a `filename` parameter to generate a custom PDF filename.
 In this case `dest/custom.pdf` will be generated.

 ```js
 grunt.initConfig({